-(1) Used Products; (2) Any product that has been altered or modified in ways not approved by C. F. Struck Corp.; (3) Depreciation or damage caused by normal wear, lack of reasonable and proper maintenance, failure to follow the product's Operator's/Technical Manual instructions, failure to upgrade crawler with parts furnished at no charge, misuse, lack of proper protection during storage, or accident (4) Normal maintenance parts and service; (5) Use of Struck Crawler and/or Attachments in certain industrial-type applications may affect Warranty coverage.
+Not Warranted: (1) Used Products; (2) Any product that has been altered or modified in ways not approved by C. F. Struck Corp.; (3) Depreciation or damage caused by normal wear, lack of reasonable and proper maintenance, failure to follow the prod uct's Operator's/Technical Manual instructions, failure to upgrade crawler with parts furnished at no charge, misuse, lack of proper protection during storage, or accident (4) Normal maintenance parts and service; (5) Use of Struck Crawler and/or Attachments in certain industrial-type applications may affect Warranty coverage.

-D. RETURNS AND REFUNDS
+C. RETURNS AND REFUNDS

 In the event of defective materials or workmanship the purchaser agrees to allow C.F.
 Struck Corp the opportunity to correct the defect in a timely manner at the expense of C.F.
 Struck Corp.
 It is at the discretion of C.F.
 Struck Corp to either correct the defect or refund the purchaser.

-To return a Struck Crawler and/or attachment for reasons other than defect the purchaser will be financially responsible for an 8% restocking fee, and for shipping the Struck Crawler and/or Attachment to the C.F Struck Corp. factory in Cedarburg, Wisconsin 53012.
+To return a Struck Crawler and/or attachment for reasons other than defect the purchaser will be financially responsible for an 8% restocking fee, and for shipping the Struck Crawler and/or Attachment to the C.F.
+Struck Corp. factory in Cedarburg, Wisconsin 53012.
 No Returns after 90 days.
+Equipment must reside in North America.

-E. SECURING WARRANTY SERVICE
+D. SECURING WARRANTY SERVICE

-- To secure Warranty service, the purchaser must: (1) Report the product defect to the factory in Cedarburg, Wisconsin 1-262-377-3300 or 1-877-828-8323. - (2) Make the part available to the factory in a reasonable period of time.
+To secure Warranty service, the purchaser must:

+- (1) Report the product defect to the factory in Cedarburg, Wisconsin 1-262-377-3300 or 1-877-828-8323. - (2) Make the part available to the factory in a reasonable period of time.

-F. LIMITATION OF IMPLIED WARRANTIES AND OTHER REMEDIES
+E. LIMITATION OF IMPLIED WARRANTIES AND OTHER REMEDIES